ManishRawat07/ManishRawat07/README.md

 ## :toolbox:  Skills & Softwares

-Here are some of my skills:
+Here are some of technical skills:

 <p align="left">
   <a href="https://skillicons.dev">